vero-nika-2828/yasmin-jas-photography/README.md

 # Design

 ## Design choices

 Design will be visited by pet owners, nature enthusiast as well as business owners who want to advertise their product to increase their sales and therefore the site needs to cater for all these customers.
 The site should use profesional with friendly and playful tone.

+## Colour scheme

+The main colors of the website are black, black with slight opacity and golden yellow.
+Black colors were used in order to indicate profesioanlity and elegance while gold was used to add a bit of contrast in order to cath the eye while at the same time this warm color indicate  playfullness and happiness.

+## Typography

+Google Fonts was used to import the fonts chosen for this website.

+Lato was used as a general font for the websit.
+Acme was used for headers, emphasised words to keep with the plaful and fiendly theme.
+San seriff was added in case browser doesnt support the other two fonts.

+## Imagery

+Imagery used, inclusive of hero image and background images, was taken from photographer's archive to showcase their work.

+## Wireframes